emdupre/core-git-course/_episodes/01-local.md

 ## Set a default editor

-When working with Git we will often need to provide some short but useful information.
+When working with git we will often need to provide some short but useful information.
 In order to enter this information, we need an editor.
-We'll now tell Git which editor we want to be the default (i.e. the one that Git will bring by default whenever it wants us to provide some information).
+We'll now tell git which editor we want to be the default (i.e. the one that git will bring by default whenever it wants us to provide some information).

 You can choose any editor available on your system.
-For the purpose of this session we'll assume you're on the course JupyterHub and use *vim*:
+For the purpose of this session we'll assume you're using *nano*:

 ~~~
-$ git config --global core.editor vim
+$ git config --global core.editor nano
 ~~~
 {: .language-bash}

 To set up alternative editors, follow the same notation e.g.
-`git config --global core.editor notepad`, `git config --global core.editor vi`, `git config --global core.editor xemacs`.
+`git config --global core.editor notepad`, `git config --global core.editor vim`, `git config --global core.editor xemacs`.

-Mac users can use *TextEdit*: `git config --global core.editor 'open -W -n'`.
+Mac users can also use *TextEdit*: `git config --global core.editor 'open -W -n'`.

 ## Git's global configuration

-We can now preview (and edit, if necessary) Git's global configuration (such as our name and the default editor which we just set up).
+We can now preview (and edit, if necessary) git's global configuration (such as our name and the default editor which we just set up).
 If we look in our home directory, we'll see a `.gitconfig` file,

 ~~~
 $ cat ~/.gitconfig
-    [user] name = Your Name email = yourname@yourplace.org
+    [user] name = Your Name
+           email = yourname@yourplace.org
-    [core] editor = vim
+    [core] editor = nano
 ~~~
 {: .language-bash}

-**These global configuration settings will apply to any new Git repository you create on the course JupyterHub.**
+**These global configuration settings will apply to any new Git repository you create;** i.e. the `--global` commands above are only required once per computer.
-If you are executing this tutorial locally, these settings would similarly persist over time;
-i.e. the `--global` commands above are only required once per computer.

 ---

-## Create a new repository with Git
+## Create a new repository with git

 We will be working with a simple example in this tutorial.
 It will be a paper that we will first start writing as a single author and then work on it further